timmcginley/Agile/Methodology/README.md

 ### Model system evolution
 Model the evolution of building systems
 Reuse, improve and learn from previous designs

-### How you can use it?
-Agile Prototyping provides a framework to analyse, guide and reconfigure designs based on your disciplinary expertise.

-### Sounds complicated?
-Not really :) We have broken the methodology into 10 Analysis steps.
-The first five only require you to observe and think about the functions and features of the system or artefact you are applying this to.
-Stages 5 - 10 encourage you to use your imagination to order the stages you fit the features and functions yout idenitfy into.
-It then asks you to compare or integrate this with the growth of other systems or artefacts.

 ### How are we going to learn all that?
 The course uses a spiral learning technique, wherein you repeat the same method with increasing levels of complexity inorder to master it and be able to use it independently.